kitzeslab/audiomoth-performance/report.md

 #### 2.3 Protective Housing Treatments

-This report compares three treatments (shown in Figure 2):
+This report compares four treatments (shown in Figure 2):

 * A.  Control: AudioMoth without any housing ("No case")